alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 By now, you may be feeling as though stoic acceptance in the face of overwhelming complexity is inevitable.
 What other options are there?
 You may be thinking, for instance, that there are simply too many factors for any one person or organisation to consider when researching, developing, or regulating DMHTs.

-However, this report (and our project more generally) aims to challenge this attitude, while fully acknowledging the overwhelming complexity involved.
+However, this report (and our project more generally) aims to challenge this attitude while fully acknowledging the overwhelming complexity involved.
 Our approach and methodology in many respects embodies the principle that *light is the best disinfectant*.
-And, framed as a set of recommendations, which include but build on the two conclusions from the Nuffield Council on Bioethics above:
+We can frame our approach as a set of recommendations that build on the two earlier conclusions from the Nuffield Council on Bioethics.

-=== "Additional Recommendations"

-    1. Organisations that choose to use DMHTs should consider broader ethical goals, in addition to traditional goals such as ‘safety’ and ‘efficacy’, to help create a more ethical, responsible, and trustworthy ecosystem of digital mental healthcare.[^consistency]
-    2. Organisations should provide transparent and evidence-based assurance about how these ethical goals have been operationalised and secured during the design, development, and deployment of DMHTs.

 === "Original Conclusions from Nuffield Council on Bioethics"

     1. Many people affected by mental health problems do not have access to or are reluctant to use mental healthcare technologies.
 If these are to become widely adopted in the future, there should be choice about using them.
     2. Technology solutions should not divert resources from other important forms of mental healthcare and support and should be used as an addition to what is already available, rather than a replacement.

+=== "Additional Recommendations"

+    3. Organisations that choose to use DMHTs should consider broader ethical goals, in addition to traditional goals such as ‘safety’ and ‘efficacy’, to help create a more ethical, responsible, and trustworthy ecosystem of digital mental healthcare.[^consistency]
+    4. Organisations should provide transparent and evidence-based assurance about how these ethical goals have been operationalised and secured during the design, development, and deployment of DMHTs.

 [^consistency]: To emphasise the consistency of this recommendation with the conclusions from the Nuffield Council report we should also acknowledge that this ‘digital ecosystem’ must be complementary with, supportive of, and enhance more traditional healthcare services (qua conclusion 2).